mantil-io/mantil/readme.md

 <img src="docs/images/mantil_watch.png" width="470px">
 <p/>

-### 👉 Data storage
-A key consideration when developing applications is choosing the right data storage option.
-To help you, Mantil comes with a predefined [S3Bucket](https://github.com/mantil-io/mantil.go/blob/845476e8b2dae9333158fab6a48c7779423841a9/s3.go#L47) function and [KV store](https://github.com/mantil-io/mantil.go/blob/845476e8b2dae9333158fab6a48c7779423841a9/kv.go#L32) implementation backed by DynamoDB.

 Mantil also supports **code testing** via standard go tests or by invoking a specific function and **getting logs instantly** during function execution (not after the function is completed).
 And much more.